harshdeepsinghhanspal/Banana-counter/README.md

 [+] Here we can count anything we want just change BANANA to anything available in the coco file.

 [+] Also this can count through Webcams and we can also add recorded video and count the required object.

+[+] Downside is Yolo works slow in this case but accuracy is very high.
+For speed, Yolo-tiny is there but the accuracy is lost.